Should we Shelter in Place, Hopeful Social Distancing, or Do Nothing?

 The following resources are shaping my position favoring more actively stopping the spread. #FlattenTheCurve

-My Take: Yes.
-But we may need to "Shelter in Place" much sooner.
+My Take: We must comply with the "Stay at Home" policy.
 I am concerned because the graphs in this website are based on incomplete data from Arizona.
+Arizona only just started reporting the number of tests done by private labs March 25th.
 We need to heed these warnings and plan for more hospitalizations.
-However, Arizona only just started reporting the number of tests done by private labs March 25th.

 Arizona is still not testing many, many people who probably do have COVID-19.
 Doctors are being told to ration the tests so that Arizona has them for those who are the most sick.
 Those with the basic symptoms, but not severe symptoms are being sent home to self-quarantine, without being tested.